-5.1 Overview of Informed Consent Requirements and Procedures5-1 5.2 Site-Specific Informed Consent Forms5-2 5.3 SOP for Obtaining Informed Consent5-2 5.4 5.4.1 Informed Consent for Screening and Enrollment 5.5 5.5.1 Informed Consent Support Materials 5.6 5.6.1 5.6.2 5.7 Documenting the Informed Consent Process5-7 5.8 Informed Consent Process for Participants who Resume Study Participation After Voluntary Withdrawal5-7 5.9 Ongoing Assessment of Participant Comprehension5-8
+4.1 Overview of Informed Consent Requirements and Procedures 4-1 4.2 Site-Specific Informed Consent Forms 4-2 4.3 SOP for Obtaining Informed Consent 4-2 4.4.1 4.4.2 4.4.3 Informed Consent for Screening and Enrollment 4-3 4-3 4.5 4.5.1 4.5.2 4.5.3 Informed Consent Support Materials 4-6 4-6 4.6 4.6.1 4.6.2 Comprehension Assessment Comprehension Assessment Tools and Scoring System Administration of Comprehension Assessment 4-7 4.7 Documenting the Informed Consent Process 4-8 4.8 Informed Consent Process for Participants who Resume Study Participation After Voluntary W /ithdrawal 4.9 Ongoing Assessment of Participant Comprehension 4-9

-This section provides information on informed consent procedures for MTN-028.
-MTN-028 utilizes one study informed consent (Screening, Enrollment, and Long-term Storage), which consists of:
+This section provides information on informed consent procedures for MTN-017.
+MTN-017 utilizes one study informed consent (Screening, Enrollment, and Long-term Storage), which consists of:

-- Informed consent for screening and enrollment - Informed consent for the following optional activities: long term specimen storage and possible future research testing.
+- Informed consent for screening and enrollment - Informed consent for the following optional activities: long term specimen storage and possible future research testing, in-depth phone interview (IDPI) and Extra Samples Group (only applicable at participating sites)

-Depending on IRB/EC requirements, the site may choose to use a separate informed consent form specifically for the consent of long term specimen storage and possible future research testing; however, if this is done, all required elements of the informed consent must be contained on the form.
+Sites may choose to use a separate informed consent form specifically for the consent of long term specimen storage and possible future research testing; phone IDPI; and, extra samples group (where applicable).

-5.1 Overview of Informed Consent Requirements and Procedures
+4.1 Overview of Informed Consent Requirements and Procedures

-Informed consent is a process by which an individual voluntarily expresses their willingness to participate in research, after having been informed of all aspects of the research that are relevant to their decision.
+Informed consent is a process by which an individual voluntarily expresses his/her willingness to participate in research, after having been informed of all aspects of the research that are relevant to his/her decision.
 Informed consent is rooted in the ethical principle of respect for persons.
 It is not merely a form or a signature, but a process, involving information exchange, comprehension, voluntariness, and documentation.
 Each of these aspects of the process is described in greater detail below.
 Please refer to Section 4.8 of the International Conference on Harmonization (ICH) Consolidated Guidance for Good Clinical Practice (GCP) and the informed consent section of the DAIDS policy on Requirements for Source Documentation in DAIDS Funded and/or Sponsored Clinical Trials for further guidance on the informed consent process and documentation requirements.

 US regulations (45 CFR 46.116) specify the elements of informed consent that must be conveyed to research participants through the informed consent process.
-It is the responsibility of the Investigator of Record (IoR), and all delegated study staff involved in the informed consent process, to deliver all required information to potential study participants.
+It is the responsibility of the

-Based on the technical and regulatory reviews that are completed as part of the MTN protocol development and study activation processes, there is adequate assurance that once the MTN
+Investigator of Record (IoR), and all delegated study staff involved in the informed consent process, to deliver all required information to potential study participants.

-LOC (FHI 360) has activated a site for study implementation, site-specific informed consent forms specify all information required by the regulations.
+Based on the technical and regulatory reviews that are completed as part of the MTN protocol development and study activation processes, there is adequate assurance that once the MTN LOC (FHI 360) has activated a site for study implementation, site-specific informed consent forms specify all information required by the regulations.
 However, responsibility for informed consent does not end with preparation of an adequate informed consent form.
-It is the responsibility of the loR and designated study staff to perform the following:
+It is the responsibility of the IoR and designated study staff to perform the following: